ayaan9618/claylayout/README.md

-#CLAY: A CLAYOUT
+# CLAY: A Clayout

-this repo is a opn clay laoyout by nick that use .wasm for render and create responsive websites
+This repository is based on the **Clay Layout** by Nick.
+It uses `.wasm` for rendering and is designed to create responsive websites.